"Harmless" Spending that Creates Entitled Kids

 You are left with the difficult job of setting limits with your children.
 When you refuse to let your 10-year-old purchase an “M” rated video game or refuse to buy the sugared cereal with the toy, you are likely to be met with protesting and arguing.

-If you can calmly respond to your child’s protests, you will find it easier to stick with your decision and avoid arguing.
+If you can calmly respond to your child's objections, you will find it easier to stick with your decision and avoid arguing.

 Helping Your Kids Understand Advertising

-Children are bombarded with ads every time they watch TV or use the computer.
+Children are bombarded with ads every time they watch TV or use their devices.
 How savvy are your children about advertising tricks?
+Advertisers specialize in knowing how to psychologically manipulate kids into wanting to buy what they are selling.